Japanese Milk Bread

 - Milk powder – This bread is often referred to as milk bread because it has whole milk and milk powder.

-- Yeast - Today, I am using baker's fresh yeast, about 21 grams.
-But, you can use 2 ¼ teaspoon of instant yeast or active dry yeast.
-For other substitutes for yeast read my post - Baking with yeast a beginners guide.
+- Yeast – I am using active dry yeast, but you can also use the same amount of instant yeast or 21 grams of fresh baker’s yeast.
+Learn more about – Baking with yeast a beginners guide.

 Tangzhong

-- In a small saucepan, combine water and flour with a whisk until no lumps.
+- In a small saucepan, combine water and flour with a whisk until no lumps remain.
 Add the milk and combine well again.

 Dough